Ye1203/Heatmap_shinyapp/README.md

 This will generate a series of data, including heatmaps (original dimensions and print-fit dimensions), processed data, and more.

-For further information, please contact Bingtian Ye (btye@bu.edu), including how to build the environment with remv and how to run the content.
+For further information, please contact Bingtian Ye (btye@bu.edu), including how to build the environment with renv and how to run the content.

 ---